StoryProof Docs

 ## Rules

-- If prove takes too long, use `--focus AC002` to prove one behavior at a time
+- Use `--focus AC002` if prove is slow — verify one behavior at a time

 `curl -fsSL https://storyproof.pages.dev/install.sh | sh`